Ants do not pose any immediate threat to humans and are in most cases just plain annoying.

 These ants can communicate by touch and smell.

-Coastal Brown Ants (AKA – the big headed ant) is a small ant 1.5mm – 2.5mm long.
+Coastal brown ants (aka the big headed ant) are a small ant 1.5mm – 2.5mm long.

 They are light golden brown in colour.